larammerce/docs/8.x/theme-development/helpers.md

         return unparse_url($parsed_url);
     }
 ```
 This function is designed to modify the URL by adding a language identifier (e.g., "/en") at the beginning of the URL.
-This could be useful if you are building a multilangual website and need to generate URLs for different languages.
+This could be useful if you are building a multilingual website and need to generate URLs for different languages.
-So the first step is to make the website multilangual.
-To do so, Enable at least two languages(e.g. Persian & English) from `admin panel->setting -> language`.
+So the first step is to make the website multilingual.
+To do so, Enable at least two languages(e.g. Persian & English) from  the `admin panel -> setting -> language`.
 Then set the app locale to one of the languages.
 Once the function determined the appropriate locale, it can add it to the URL by appending it as a query parameter or as part of the path.

 Example: